gahan-corporation/wyatt/doc/source/reference/module.rst

 Manifest
 ========

-The manifest file serves to declare a python package as an Odoo module and to specify module metadata.
+The manifest file serves to declare a python package as an Gerp module and to specify module metadata.

 It is a file called ``__manifest__.py`` and contains a single Python